tomosh22/practical-1/doc/reflection.md

 I have a small amount of experience with pip to install 3rd party libraries but I have never heard of pipenv before.
 3rd party libraries are a crucial part of programming so I am sure I will gain sufficient experience using this.
 Pipenv was not functioning correctly so I had to install the panda3d package manually using the PyCharm interpreter settings.

+**The keyboard Library**

+In the past I have just used the python console's input() function to gain input from the user, but this was not appropriate in this situation so I was forced to use another method of obtaining input.
+The keyboard library's .is_pressed() function makes it very easy to detect whether or not a specific key is up or down in real time.